You've finished writing! Now what?

 I have a degree in French–English translation from the University of Ottawa and a post-graduate publishing certificate from Ryerson University.
-As a student at Ryerson and as a volunteer for the United Nations Volunteers online, I have honed my skills in structural editing, stylistic editing, copy editing, and proofreading.

 Are you an author hoping to polish your manuscript?
 Have you written a report that needs to be clear, concise, and accurate?
 Do you have a blog post or newsletter that needs to be error-free?

 I can help.
 I offer structural editing, stylistic editing, copy editing, and proofreading services.

 Every document is different and every client has unique needs.
 Contact me to discuss your specific project!

 Structural editing (also called substantive or developmental editing) looks at the big picture.
 This stage of editing deals with the organization and content of your document.
 For fiction, this process includes an evaluation of the main components of a story: plot, setting, character development, dialogue, point of view, tense, and tone.
 For non-fiction, it includes an evaluation of the document’s organization, flow, logic, and clarity.
 Your structural edit will include a chapter-by-chapter synopsis and a detailed editorial letter.

 Stylistic editing (also called line editing) deals with the document at the paragraph level, examining it line by line.
 This stage of editing ensures that your writing flows and includes smoothing transitions, refining language, and clarifying meaning.
 It also involves looking at word choice, jargon, bias, and tone.
 Stylistic editing is often done in conjunction with either structural editing or copy editing.